 Nutrition ServicesChildren receive a minimum of one breakfast and one lunch each day, which meets one-third to two-thirds of their daily nutritional requirements.
 The Pittsburgh Public Schools (PPS) Food Service Department works closely with program staff to design meal plans that meet the proper nutritional needs for students.
 Children that have been identified with special dietary needs receive specialized meal plans.

-Childcare PartnershipsThe Early Childhood Education Department has established formal partnership agreements with a number of childcare agencies throughout the City that are able to provide extended-day and summer learning opportunities.
-The features of both programs mirror the school-based classroom model that operates on a school year (10 months) schedule.
+Childcare PartnershipsThe Early Childhood Education Department has established formal partnership agreements with a number of childcare agencies throughout the City that are able to provide extended-day programming.
+The partnership program option mirrors the school-based classroom model that operates on a school year (10 months) schedule.
 Some childcare partners offer extended-day/year services.
 All children enrolled through the childcare partnership option receive the following services:

 - Support from program coordinators, education coaches and family service specialists;